-- 11.1.1 Any athlete who attempts to compete in a race by any other than honourable means or who breaks the racing rules, or who disregards the honourable nature of the racing rules will be disqualified from the race concerned (DSQ). - 11.1.2 Should an athlete/crew have completed a race in a boat which is shown upon inspection does not conform with the ICF rules or other requirements as described by the organisers will be disqualified (DSQ) from the race. - 11.1.3 Disqualifications must be confirmed by the Competition Committee in writing immediately, giving the reasons.
-The Athlete and/or the Team Leader of the athlete/team must acknowledge the receipt on the notice copy with the exact time, which marks the start of the protest time.
+- 10.13.1 Any athlete who attempts to compete in a race by any other than honourable means or who breaks the racing rules, or who disregards the honourable nature of the racing rules will be disqualified from the race concerned (DSQ). - 10.13.2 Should an athlete/crew have completed a race in a boat which is shown upon inspection does not conform with the ICF rules or other requirements as described by the organisers will be disqualified (DSQ) from the race. - 10.13.3 All penalties or disqualifications must be confirmed by the Competition Committee in writing immediately, giving the reasons.
+The Athlete and/or the Team Leader of the athlete/team must acknowledge the receipt on the notice copy.

-11.2 - PROTEST
+11.1 - PROTEST [PR]

-- 11.2.1 A protest against the right of an athlete/crew to compete in a race must be addressed to the Competition Committee and handed to the Chief Official not later than one (1) hour before the start of the first race of the competition. - 11.2.2 A protest made during a competition relating to an incident in the race must be in written form, addressed to the Competition Committee and handed to the Race Director not later than one (1) hour after the last of the athletes involved in the incident have completed the course or if forced to retire, one (1) hour after the retirement has been reported to the organiser. - 11.2.3 The organisers should be permitted to commence issuing preliminary results and carry out award ceremonies after one third (1/3), or the first three (3), whichever is the greater, of the athletes of the event have completed the course or their retirements notified to the organiser. - 11.2.4 All protests must be accompanied by a fee of 75 Euros (or an equal sum in the local currency).
-The fee will be refunded if the protest is upheld.
+- 11.1.1 A protest against the right of an athlete/crew to compete in a race must be addressed to the Race Director and handed to the Competition Committee not later than one (1) hour before the start of the first race of the competition. - 11.1.2 A protest made during a competition relating to an incident in the race must be in written form, addressed to the Race Director and handed to the Competition Committee not later than one (1) hour after the last of the athletes involved in the incident have:

+11.1.2.a completed the course